Breakthrough-Energy/docs/source/dev/idea_list.md

 ## Idea list
-If you can’t find your ideal project on this list, but you have something else in mind that would enhance our open source project, let's discuss it the #ideas channel on Slack.
+If you can’t find your ideal project on this list, but you have something else in mind that would benefit our open source project, let's discuss it in the #ideas channel on Slack.
-For each project we provided various scales to adapt to your skill, ambition or individual situation.
+For each project, we provide prerequisites along with a level of difficulty that should assist you in your decision.

 Also keep in mind when planning out your work that for each project we expect you to follow our [contribution guide](contribution_guide.md).